 The current Florida statutes regarding which records may be sealed or expunged is constantly being amended.
 The statute regarding expungement has been amended at least seven times since 1992.
 The sealing statute has been amended six times since 1992.
 If you wait to seek legal counsel on this matter, you are risking the chance that your records will become impossible to seal or expunge.

 The laws which govern whether criminal history records may be expunged or sealed include Florida Statutes Sections 943.0585 and 943.059.

 Determining whether records can be expunged or sealed is a lengthy and oftentimes overwhelming process.
-BJE Law, P.A. can dissect your criminal record with you to see what may or may not be eligible for expungement or sealing.
+Esposito Law Firm can dissect your criminal record with you to see what may or may not be eligible for expungement or sealing.
 We will walk you through the process of filing to either have your records expunged or sealed.

 If you have a criminal record that is negatively affecting your life, be it eligibility to rent an apartment or other aspects of your life, expungement or sealing of your past criminal records may be in your best interest.
 This increases educational and employment opportunities depending on the criminal record.
-Past decisions may be affecting your life in a negative way, contact BJE Law, P.A. today for a free and confidential consultation regarding your past criminal records.
+Past decisions may be affecting your life in a negative way, contact Esposito Law Firm today for a free and confidential consultation regarding your past criminal records.
 We are happy to help walk you through the many steps of filing for expungement or to have criminal records sealed.